5 Tips for Picking Wedding Jewelry You’ll Love

-The most important thing about picking the perfect trinkets for your wedding gown is that they are a reflection of you.
-If you're not comfy wearing big chandelier earrings, stick to studs.
+The most important thing about picking the perfect pieces for your wedding gown is they should be a reflection of you.
+If you're not comfortable wearing big, chandelier earrings, stick to studs.
 Love the way you look in a lariat necklace?
 Go for it!
-If you're comfortable in all your accessories, your wedding day ensemble is guaranteed to dazzle.
+If you're happy in all your accessories, you’ll feel confident—and that’s the best accessory of all.